HOW TO ANSWER: Why Should We Hire You?

 This is another good approach to summing up key qualifications and demonstrating a great fit with the position requirements.
 In particular, this candidate is likely to win points with “the experience to start contributing from day one.”
 He won’t need much training or hand-holding and that’s attractive to any employer.

-Example Answer 3: New College Grad / Fresher
+Answer Sample 3: New College Grad / Fresher

 “I have the experience and the attitude to excel in this production assistant position.
 I have almost two years of television production experience — including two summers interning at The Ellen Show, where I was exposed to all aspects of TV production and worked so hard the first summer that they invited me back for a second summer and gave me more responsibilities.
 During my senior year at UC San Diego, I have been working part-time for a production company, where I have served in an assistant role but also recently had the chance to help edit several episodes.
 I have a reputation for getting things done — and with a smile on my face.